-- Services provided for students to appraise, protect and promote health - Services that are designed to ensure access or referral to primary health care services or both - Foster appropriate use of primary health care services, prevent and control communicable disease and other health problems - Provide emergency care for illness or injury - Provide educational and counseling opportunities for promoting and maintaining individual, family and community health include vision, hearing, scoliosis, and Body Mass Index (BMI).
+- Services provided for students to appraise, protect and promote health - Services that are designed to ensure access or referral to primary health care services or both - Foster appropriate use of primary health care services, prevent and control communicable disease and other health problems - Provide emergency care for illness or injury - Provide educational and counseling opportunities for promoting and maintaining individual, family and community health

+The school nurse is committed to minimize health related barriers to learning and promote each student's maximum learning opportunities.
+Massachusetts State Law mandates regular health screenings at school which include vision, hearing, scoliosis, and Body Mass Index (BMI).
 Screenings do not take the place of regular primary care provider examinations.
 The purpose of the screening programs is to identify possible problems that may interfere with student success and make appropriate referrals for assessments and treatment.
 A strong communication network between school nurse, parents/guardians and primary care providers is essential.
 In case of illness or emergency, parent/guardian will be notified by the school nurse or other staff member.
 Parents/guardians MUST provide the school with emergency contact information in case they cannot be reached.
 It is imperative to keep your child's "Emergency Card" up to date.
 In many instances time is critical for the student.